thejessleigh/talks/professional_development/resume_as_fanfiction/resume_workshop.md

 ---

-# Bio Break

-^ Let's add a short break in here for bathroom, streching, smokers.

----

 ## What about my resume?

 ^ Show Jess's resume here.
 Talk about bits that were taken out of the fanfiction samples made their way into bullet points.